postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Find and replace

-You can search your Postman workspace by clicking the magnifying glass icon at the bottom-left of the Postman app—or using the keyboard shortcuts `Command + SHIFT + F` / `Control + SHIFT + F`.
+You can search your Postman workspace by clicking the magnifying glass icon at the bottom-left of Postman—or using the keyboard shortcuts `Command + SHIFT + F` / `Control + SHIFT + F`.

 Enter your search string and optionally choose which entities to return, entering replacement text if necessary.

 ![Find and replace](https://assets.postman.com/postman-docs/find-search-detail.jpg)

 Postman will search tabs, collections, and variables.
-You can click directly from the search results to open an entity in the app.
+You can click directly from the search results to open an entity.

 ## History

-You can access a history of the requests you've made in Postman in __History__ on the left of the app.
+You can access a history of the requests you've made in Postman in __History__ on the left of Postman.
 If you're signed into a Postman account, your history will sync across devices.

 ![History](https://assets.postman.com/postman-docs/history-in-app.jpg)